Measuring risk contagion in financial networks with CoVaR: Risk contagion in a bipartite network with asymptotically independent objects

 and for all $\upsilon_2^*<\upsilon<\infty$ we have as $\gamma\downarrow 0$,

 Finally, $\text{ECI}(X_1|X_2)=2+\frac2d$. \end{itemize} \end{proposition}

-\begin{remark} $\mbox{}$ \begin{itemize} \item[(a)] If $\bZ\in\PMOC(\alpha,\theta,\lambda^{\propto})$, then as the number of assets/objects, i.e. $d$, increases, $\text{ECI}(X_1|X_2)=2+2/d$ decreases.
-In this case, the dependence of $X_1$ and $X_2$ in the tails becomes weaker as the network gets more diversified. \item[(b)] \Cref{prop:condprobiid} shows that under the assumption of independent objects $\text{ECI}(X_1|X_2)=1$ is less than $\text{ECI}(X_1|X_2)=2$ if the objects have a Marshall-Olkin dependence structure with equal parameters (\Cref{prop:condprobMO}(a)) which is again less than the $\text{ECI}(X_1|X_2)=2+2/d$ for the Marshall-Olkin copula with proportional parameters (\Cref{prop:condprobMO}(b)), reflecting that the dependence in the tails gets progressively stronger. \item[(c)] Note that the degree of tail dependence plays a role only if $\bA$ contains a column with all entries zero, otherwise the entries of $\bA$ have no influence on ECI.
-In other words, although it is important to know if agents are connected to the same object, the weights or magnitude of the connections are not essential.
+\begin{remark} $\mbox{}$ \begin{itemize} \item[(a)] If $\bZ\in\PMOC(\alpha,\theta,\lambda^{\propto})$, then as the number of assets/objects, i.e. $d$, increases, $\text{ECI}(X_1|X_2)=2+2/d$ decreases and hence, the rate of convergence of $\CoVaR_{\gamma,\gamma}(X_1|X_2)$ to infinity as $\gamma\downarrow 0$ becomes slower.
+In this case, the dependence of $X_1$ and $X_2$ in the tails gets weaker as the network becomes more diversified.
+It is important to note here that the $\PMOC(\alpha,\theta,\lambda^{\propto})$ model does not have a nested structure in contrast to the $\PMOC(\alpha,\theta,\lambda^{=})$ which is nested.
+In the $\PMOC(\alpha,\theta,\lambda^{=})$ model, the increase in the value of $d$ has no influence on the ECI value. \item[(b)] Under the assumption of independent objects $\text{ECI}(X_1|X_2)=1$ is less than $\text{ECI}(X_1|X_2)=2$ if the objects have a Marshall-Olkin dependence structure with equal parameters (\Cref{prop:condprobMO}(a)) which is again less than the $\text{ECI}(X_1|X_2)=2+2/d$ for the Marshall-Olkin copula with proportional parameters (\Cref{prop:condprobMO}(b)), reflecting that the dependence in the tails gets progressively stronger. \item[(c)] Note that the degree of tail dependence plays a role only if $\bA$ contains a column with all entries zero, otherwise the entries of $\bA$ do not influence ECI.
+In other words, although it is important to know if agents are connected to the same object, the weights or magnitude of the connections are not essential for the value of ECI.
 However, this is not always the case as the following example of a Gaussian copula shows where the location (index) of the zero column is important as well.
-Note that if $\bZ\in \PGC(\alpha, \theta, \Sigma)$ and $\Sigma$ is not a equicorrelation matrix, then $\bZ$ is not exchangeable in contrast to the other examples above (assuming identical margins). \end{itemize} \end{remark}
+Note that if $\bZ\in \PGC(\alpha, \theta, \Sigma)$ and $\Sigma$ is not an equicorrelation matrix, then $\bZ$ is not exchangeable in contrast to the other examples above (assuming identical margins). \end{itemize} \end{remark}

 \begin{proposition}[Gaussian copula] Let $\bZ\in \PGC(\alpha, \theta, \Sigma)$ with $\Sigma=(\rho_{\ell j})_{1\leq \ell,j\leq d}$ positive definite.
 Suppose $\bA \in \R_+^{2 \times d}$ is a random matrix with almost surely no trivial rows, independent of $\bZ$ and $\max_{\ell\in \mathbb{I}_d}\P(\min\{a_{1\ell},a_{2\ell}\}>0)=0$.
-Also define
+Also, define

 \begin{itemize} \item[(a)] Suppose $\rho^*=\rhom$ and $\E\|\bA\|^{\frac{2\alpha}{1+\rhom}+\epsilon}<\infty$ for some $\epsilon>0$.
 Then we have $\bX=\bA\bZ\in\MRV(\alpha_2,b_2,\overline{\mu}_2,\E_2^{(2)})$ with